cortexapps/cortex-plugins/plugins/gitlab-issues/README.md

 # GitLab Issues Cortex Plugin

-View GitLab Issues associated to your services!
+View GitLab issues associated with your services!

 <div align="center"><img src="img/gl-issues-cortex.png" width="650" /></div>

-The GitLab Issues shows the open GitLab issues associated to the GitLab repository specified in the entity's `cortex.yaml`.
+The GitLab Issues plugin shows open GitLab issues associated to the GitLab repository specified in the entity's `cortex.yaml`.
 If the `cortex.yaml` has a `basepath` defined in its `x-cortex-git` configuration, it will query for issues filtering by a label that matches the tag of the entity.

 ## Setup

 This plugin requires a proxy to GitLab.
 The API that the plugin uses is documented [here](https://docs.gitlab.com/ee/api/issues.html), which details the type of headers you need defined.

 - Define a secret that contains your GitLab Access Token.
 To determine which type of token to use, check the [docs](https://docs.gitlab.com/ee/api/rest/index.html#authentication).
-- Define a proxy that is pointed to your GitHub instance with the headers mentioned in the docs.
+- Define a proxy that is pointed to your GitLab instance with the headers mentioned in the docs.
 Here is a screenshot of how your proxy may look like:
 <div align="center"><img src="img/gl-proxy.png" width="600" /></div>

 - Register the plugin.
   - This plan will not work on the Global context.
-  - Select the entity that will have the GitHub repo in its `cortex.yaml`
+  - Select the entity that will have the GitLab repo in its `cortex.yaml`

 ## Troubleshooting